 ---

-2. Add the IP address and a local hostname, for example, quay-server.example.com to your /etc/hosts file that will be used to reach the Project Quay endpoint.
+2. Add the IP address and a local hostname, for example, quay-server.example.com to your /etc/hosts file that you use to reach the Project Quay endpoint.
 You can confirm that the IP address and hostname have been added to the /etc/hosts file by entering the following command:

 $ cat /etc/hosts